soxueren/atsd/api/sql/examples/regularize.md

 The regularized series can be used in `JOIN` queries, `WHERE` conditions, `ORDER BY` and `GROUP BY` clauses, just as with the original series.

 The regular times can be aligned to the server calendar or to begin with the start of the selection interval.

+If the `WHERE` condition includes multiple selection intervals, the interpolation is performed for each interval separately.

 ## Calculation